Working in the construction industry in Germany

 EU declaration

 Dutch professionals carrying out construction work in Germany may be exempted from the Meisterprüfung.
-They will have to submit an EU declaration (in Dutch) as proof of their professional competence when they register themselves in the Handwerksrolle.
+They will have to apply for an EU declaration (in Dutch) at KVK.
+This must be submitted as proof of their professional competence when they register themselves in the Handwerksrolle.
 They also need to submit a KVK Business Register extract.

 If you meet the requirements, KVK will issue an EU declaration.
 It helps if you have ample experience in the Netherlands as a self-employed contractor or manager.
 Professional qualifications are also helpful.
 As proof of registration in the Handwerksrolle, you will receive a Handwerkskarte.
 You or your employee must always carry this with you when performing work.